The Omni Homestead Resort: Ski resort

-The ski area at The Homestead was opened in 1959; it is the oldest ski resort in Virginia.
+The ski area at The Homestead was opened in 1959; it is the oldest ski resort in Virginia, and was developed by Sepp Kober, known as 'The Father of Southern Skiing'.
+Natural snowfall on the ski hill is supplemented by snowmaking equipment and groomed by machines for optimal ski and snowboard experience.

 The resort's main and only northwest-facing slope is serviced by three lifts, including a double chairlift which accesses the intermediate and advanced terrain at the top of the hill, and two surface lifts which serve the beginner terrain at the bottom and at the tubing hill.
 The chairlift has a mid-mountain drop-off station which accesses intermediate terrain.
 The resort offers a variety of other winter activities including snow tubing.